dingjiu/learngit/readme.txt

-Git is a free version control system.
+Git is a distributed free version control system.
 Git is free software.